Minnesota Center for the

 1) discuss your interest with Director Brian McCullough, 2) complete and submit the online application, and 3) visit the training course (optional, but desireable).

 The required 3-year training is thorough.
 We meet 36 weeks per year (two, 18-week semesters); about 14 hours per week.
-It's comprised of about 3 ½ hours per morning, four mornings per week (1600 hours total including 160 hours of independent study).
+It's comprised of about 3 ½ hours per morning, four mornings per week (1600 hours total including some independent study).

 Fall, 2017 Semester is:

 (Christmas / Holiday break is December 23 - January 1)